LEI107 Engineering Surveying

 Contents and structure

 This course provides an introduction to basic geodesy, and focuses further on the analysis of surveyed data and the estimation of coordinates.
-This unit also aims to give an understanding of modern methods used to plan and perform surveying tasks in which the engineer plays a part.
-Suitability of surveying methods as well as data quality and precision will be emphasized in order to fulfil customer requirements.
+This unit also aims to give an understanding of modern methods and equipment used to plan and perform surveying tasks in which the engineer plays a part.

-Basic geodesy, datum, projections, transformations, networks, parameter and error estimation, propagation of errors, hypothesis testing, rejection of data, reliability analysis, surveying- and stakeout techniques, volume-, area- and mass calculation, simple programming/scripting, reporting and achievement of objectives according to relevant standards.
+Datum, projections, transformations, networks, parameter and error estimation, propagation of errors, hypothesis testing, rejection of data, reliability analysis, instruments and surveying techniques, GNSS, stakeout, volume-, area- and mass calculation, simple programming/scripting, reporting and achievement of objectives according to relevant standards.

 - Describe characteristic properties of relevant datum and projection systems.

-- Explain and evaluate the results of an adjustment computation.
+- Explain and evaluate the results of a coordinate estimation and network adjustment.

 - Describe basic geodetic tasks for the civil engineering professional.

-- Estimate coordinates and heights based on collected data by least squares estimation.
+- Estimate coordinates in the projection plane and heights based on collected data.

 - Estimate accuracy and evaluate the results according to achievement of objective.

-The student shall demonstrate a basic understanding of planning, execution and calculation of simple surveying and stakeout tasks where high precision and accuracy is vital for the result.
+The student shall demonstrate a basic understanding of planning and execution of simple surveying and stakeout tasks where high precision and accuracy is vital for the result.

 Recommended previous knowledge